ericpitcock/epicenter-design-system/README.md

 ## Epicenter Design System

-Epicenter Design System is a collection of Vue 3 (and soon, React) components and styles for web apps.
+A collection of Vue 3 (and soon, React) components and styles for web apps.

 Check out the [docs](https://docs.epicenter.design).